favy12/nginx-blog/nginx.md

 - Ensure the webpage is accessible via the public IP of the server.
 - Document the experience in a blog post.
+- Overall, demonstrate my ability to work with basic web server configurations and deliver a functional web server.

 ## Approach to Completing the Task